 The main challenging factor to the laws relating to domestic violence is that in the recent year it has witnessed ample cases that women are taking undue advantage of the provisions created for their benefit to prosecute their husband's in-laws in false cases.

 According to Section 498-A of the Indian Penal Code, 1860 –

-The Section 498A of IPC and 113A of Indian Evidence Act has been inserted by the Criminal Law (Amendment) Act, 1983.
-The purpose of this section is to ventilate the atrocities of newly married brides due to dowry or other such similar demands from there husband or in-laws.
-The aforesaid provision was intended the cure the existing evil in the society.
-Naturally, the victims of such domestic violence being woman could not take recourse to public authorities to ventilate their grievances.
-After all the social conditions family traditions etc prevented the brides to take any recourse to public authorities.
+Section 498A of IPC and 113A of the Indian Evidence Act have been inserted by the Criminal Law (Amendment) Act, 1983.
+The purpose of this section is to ventilate the atrocities of newly married brides due to dowry or other similar demands from their husbands or in-laws.
+The aforesaid provision was intended the cure the existing evil in society.
+Naturally, the victims of such domestic violence, being women could not take recourse to public authorities to ventilate their grievances.
+After all, the social conditions, family traditions etc., prevented the brides from taking any recourse to public authorities.

-Some women tend to misuse 498A to harass and get the husband and in-laws convicted a violation of this section, its goals and aims are rising with the frivolous false allegations against husbands with the purpose of getting rid of them or simply hurting the family.
+Some women tend to misuse 498A to harass and get the husband and in-laws convicted of a violation of this section.
+Its goals and aims are rising with the frivolous false allegations against husbands with the purpose of getting rid of them or simply hurting the family.

 The Domestic Violence Act, 2005 is not exhaustive, it has loopholes.
-Only women are protected, what about men?
+Only women are protected; what about men?
 A man can also be subjected to domestic violence.
-Old and infirm father- in -law can also be a victim of domestic violence in hands of his daughter- in- law.
-One can be certain that there is something sinister about a law when it intimidates and instils fear in innocent people when a person who had not committed any crime begins to fear punishment under the provisions of a law it will certainly create panic amidst men.
+Old and infirm father-in-law can also be a victim of domestic violence in the hands of his daughter-in-law.
+One can be certain that there is something sinister about law when it intimidates and instils fear in innocent people when a person who had not committed any crime begins to fear punishment under the provisions of law it will certainly create panic amidst men.